6 Qualities of Bad IT Project Managers

 Jim was wonderful at trade shows.
 He loved talking to the customers and was upbeat and positive.
 He was everyone’s best friend in the company and was floating on Cloud Nine.
 Unfortunately, his mouth wrote some checks that he just couldn’t cash when he got back to the office.
 He plummeted to the depths of despair and took it out on everyone that was within earshot.

-A couple of questions come to mind when you think about IT Project Managers that really s-u-c-k:
+A couple of questions come to mind when you think about these people:

 Firstly… how on earth did they even get this position, let alone stay in it?
 I really don’t know.
 From what I’ve seen it has been more a function of WHO they know (they may be related to someone higher up) than WHAT they know.